patching...

 "They should educate themselves (on the proper identification necessary to vote) so there aren't any surprises on Nov.
 6.," he said.
 "We want to make sure everyone who is eligible to vote is able to vote."

-And Neuman invited constituents with questions about what identification qualifies to call his office.
+And Neuman invited constituents with questions about what identification qualifies .

 Meanwhile, House Majority Leader Mike Turzai, R-Allegheny County, lauded the ruling in a statement.